 All students are charged the Student Health Fee.
 This fee is not an insurance charge but instead covers only services that are provided at the Student Health Services, whereas a health insurance plan might cover services that are provided outside of Student Health Services, such as laboratory and radiology tests, physical therapy, and visits to physicians, hospitals, and other providers.

-All students are strongly encouraged to have health insurance coverage.
-Please note, requirements for mandatory student health insurance remain in effect for International and Student Athletes:
+Requirements for mandatory student health insurance remain in effect for International students and Student Athletes:

 Why Health Insurance Is So Important